-Regional Task Force on the Homeless and Father Joe’s Villages to Participate in Statewide Health and Homelessness Learning Community
+Regional Task Force on Homelessness and Father Joe’s Villages to Participate in Statewide Health and Homelessness Learning Community

 The Joint Application Was Selected Out of More Than 40 Proposals From Across The State